boredazfcuk/docker-icloudpd/README.md

    boredazfcuk/icloudpd
 ```

-Once the container has been created, you should connect to it and run the /usr/local/bin/sync-icloud.sh script manually.
+Once the container has been created, you should connect to it and run the `sync-icloud.sh` script manually.
 This will then take you through the process of adding your password to the container's keyring.
 It will also take you through generating a cookie that will allow the container to download the photos...

 But you probably want to customise your container a little more than that though, espcially if you have multiple instances of the container running and connecting to different iCloud acocunts.